Trans-Canada Highway: Highway 16 (Yellowhead Highway)

-The Yellowhead Highway is a 2,859 km highway in Western Canada, running from Masset, British Columbia, on Graham Island (in Haida Gwaii), east to where it intersects the main Trans-Canada Highway (Highway 1) just west of Portage la Prairie, Manitoba, near Winnipeg.
+The Yellowhead Highway (YH) is a 2,859 km highway in Western Canada, running from Masset, British Columbia, on Graham Island (in Haida Gwaii), east to where it intersects the main Trans-Canada Highway (PTH-1) just west of Portage la Prairie, Manitoba, near Winnipeg.
 It is designated as Highway 16 in all four provinces that it passes through (British Columbia, Alberta, Saskatchewan, and Manitoba).
 It follows a more northerly east–west route across Western Canada than the main TCH and passes through fewer cities.
-Other major municipalities on the route include Prince Rupert, Prince George, Lloydminster, and Saskatoon.
-The Yellowhead Highway is most well-known for passing through Jasper National Park in Alberta, where it crosses the Continental Divide through its namesake Yellowhead Pass.
-Since it carries significantly less traffic than its more southerly counterpart, the Yellowhead is almost exclusively a two-lane highway in British Columbia and Manitoba, and is only partially a four-lane expressway in Alberta and Saskatchewan.
-Until 1990, the Yellowhead Highway had its own unique highway number signs, but they have now mostly been replaced with standard maple-leaf Trans-Canada Highway signs, with numberless Yellowhead shields posted adjacent to them.
+Other major municipalities on the route include Prince Rupert, Prince George, Edmonton, Lloydminster, Saskatoon, and Yorkton.